Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

-We briefly explain how to apply the 2D symmetry-indicator formulas to 3D systems with $\mcP\mcT$ and arbitrary $C_n$-symmetry.
-For simplicity we assume the rotation axis to be along $k_z$.
-In this case, any 2D cut perpendicular to $k_z$ through the 3D Brillouin zone inherits both of these symmetries.
+We briefly explain how to apply the 2D symmetry-indicator formulas to 3D systems with $\mcP\mcT$ and arbitrary $C_n$ symmetry.
+For concreteness we assume the rotation axis to be along $k_z$.
+In this case, any 2D cut perpendicular to $k_z$ through the 3D BZ inherits both of these symmetries.
 In particular, within the 2D plane $\mcP\mcT$ acts as $(C_2\mcT)_\mathrm{2D}$ with $(C_2)_\mathrm{2D} = C_2$ being the rotation around the $k_z$ axis, and $\mcT_\mathrm{2D} = \mathcal{P} C_2 \mathcal{T} = m_z \mathcal{T}$~\cite{Zhu:2016} being the composition of the physical time-reversal symmetry with the horizontal mirror symmetry, $m_z: z\mapsto -z$.
-Note that the HSPs entering the symmetry-indicator formulas need to be identified with the intersection of the corresponding HSLs in the 3D Brillouin zone with the chosen 2D plane at fixed $k_z$.
+Note that the HSPs entering the symmetry-indicator formulas need to be identified with the intersection of the corresponding HSLs in the 3D BZ with the chosen 2D plane at fixed $k_z$.
 For $\Pi^{(n)}$ we thus need to consider the $C_n$-invariant HSLs, while the 2D-TRIM correspond to lines invariant under $\mathcal{T}_\mathrm{2D}$.
-The computed corner charges in the 2D cuts therefore imply the corresponding values of hinge charges in the 1D hinge Brillouin zone, while the jump of the 2SW class between two 2D cuts corresponds to the 2SW \emph{monopole charge} as we explained in \cref{Sec:Monopole:SW} and illustrated in \cref{fig:Monopole:SWI}.
+The computed corner charges in the 2D cuts therefore imply the corresponding values of hinge charges in the 1D hinge BZ, while the jump of the 2SW class between two 2D cuts corresponds to the 2SW \emph{monopole charge} as we explained in \cref{Sec:Monopole:SW} and illustrated in \cref{fig:Monopole:SWI}.